cagov/design-system/components/icons/README.md

 2. `npm install @cagov/ds-icons`

-3. Run the command `npm run dev:sprite-some -ids=[ids]` to generate a the sprite
+3. Run the command `npm run dev:sprite-some [ids]` to generate a the sprite

-   - `-ids` : A space-separated list of icon ids.

-   - Example: `npm run dev:sprite-some -ids=gear arrow-down left`
+   - Example: `npm run dev:sprite-some gear arrow-down left`

 4. The generated sprite will be called `cagovSomeIcons.svg`.

-5. Include the generated sprite and index.js in your project or page.
+5. Include the generated sprite and ./index.js as a module in your project or page.

 6. Place individual icon inline with `<cagov-icon data-icon="[id]"></cagov-icon>`